magore/hp85disk/README.md

 ## Flashing hp85disk emulator binary files to the ATMEL atmega1284p CPU
-  * The github project includes precompiled files under the [build](build) directory
+  * The github project includes precompiled files under the [release](release) directory
     * If you wish to compile yourself please see the next section "Requirements for building..."
   * NOTE: Most any system with an AVR Programmer that works with the atmega1284p will work
-    * If you can set the fuses and read at least one encoded binary format of the firmware in the project build directory
+    * If you can set the fuses and read at least one encoded binary format of the firmware in the project [release](release) directory
       * You can find the current fuses in the Makefile - look for the statement wth fuses= and no preceding '#' comment
       * Extract just the fuse settings - for example: lfuse=0xd6 hfuse:=0xd9 efuse=0xff
   * Ubuntu Linux Specific Example